-3. Website Custom Audiences (Website Visitors): You have no idea how happy I am that this feature is available.
+3. A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience.
+(Website Visitors): You have no idea how happy I am that this feature is available.

 Very few of your website visitors are subscribers to your email list.
 Or, more precisely, this is the case if you get much traffic from places other than your email list (60% of my traffic comes from Google).